If you invest in great camping and hiking gear, it's worth your while to put the time into keeping it clean, repaired and properly stored.

 CHECK AND REPAIR

 - Check for damage on your tent poles, guy lines, groundsheets, zips and the rain fly.
 Don’t forget to check for holes in both the tent mesh and the fly.
-A small tear can lead to a leaky tent full of mosquitoes.
+No one wants a leaky tent full of mosquitoes.

 - Before you patch any holes in your tent, check the repair guidelines from your tent’s manufacturer—different fabrics need different kinds of repairs.